michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.5.7.1 - 2015/05/11 =
-- Fixed a bug with referencing the pressed submit button name attribute, introduced in 3.5.7.
+- Fixed a bug with referencing pressed submit button name attributes, introduced in 3.5.7.

 = 3.5.7 - 2015/05/05 =
 - Fixed a compatibility issue with WordPress 4.2 or above that the `taxonomy` field type become not able to list taxonomy terms.